quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Detecting Lost Packets

-DetectLostPackets is called every time an ACK is received or the time threshold loss detection timer expires and operates on the sent_packets for that packet number space.
+DetectLostPackets is called every time an ACK is received or the time threshold loss detection timer expires.
+This function operates on the sent_packets for that packet number space and returns a list of packets newly detected as lost.

 Pseudocode for DetectLostPackets follows: